How to Transfer Music from iTunes to Android

 Method 1: Droid Transfer

-First up is the all-in-one tool that will cover all your Android management needs - Droid Transfer.
-This popular tool provides the ability to copy Music, Messages, Contacts, Photos and more from Android to PC.
-It even lets you sync music from iTunes to your Android.
+First up is an all-in-one tool that covers most Android management needs - Droid Transfer.
+It lets you copy Music, Messages, Contacts, Photos and more from Android to PC.
+You can even sync music directly from iTunes to your Android (and vice versa).
 Unlike other methods, Droid Transfer will let you know exactly what music is in iTunes and what is on your Android, so you don't have to worry about losing or duplicating tracks.
 Here's how it's done:

 1. Launch Droid Transfer on your PC.